 Regardless, the fact that we’re seeing such confidence from health systems when it comes to expanding their virtual care offerings in the coming year, signals to us that the industry is ripe for incredible growth.
 And it’s about time!
 Virtual care has long suffered from slow adoption rates, brought on by patients who were hesitant about leaving their trusted physicians and providers who were weary of expected financial and technological barriers.
 But virtual care doesn’t have to be scary and as our survey shows, many organizations have skewed ideas about the challenges that actually exist in the industry.
 To overcome this perception, we must educate patients and providers about the opportunities associated with virtual care, while continuing to focus on improving the patient experience.
 Though technology vendors may provide the platform, I believe, it’s with health systems, who are in a unique position to confidently vouch for the integrity of virtual care, and effectively market the service to truly increase adoption expand access to quality health care.

 Interested in learning more about the On-Demand Virtual Care Benchmark Report?

-We’ll call out our key business, technology, and clinical findings, discuss what they mean for virtual care in 2019, and host an open discussion about the research in our upcoming webinar: Top Virtual Care Trends for 2019.
+We called out our key business, technology, and clinical findings, discussed what they mean for virtual care in 2019, and hosted an open discussion about the research in our latest webinar: Top Virtual Care Trends for 2019.